-- The sale of goods is an event, but the cash flow is hit only when the customer pays to us.
-Similarly, payment to vendors for raw materials or trading goods or any monthly accruals are events, but the cash flow gets a hit only on the dates on which we have paid them.
+- The sale of goods is an event, but the cash flow is hit only when the customer pays us.
+Similarly, payments to vendors for raw materials, trading goods, or any monthly accruals are events, but the cash flow gets a hit only on the dates we have paid them.

 - So, the balance is computed after each cash flow.
 At some point in time, a company may fall short of cash.
 It may happen that there is no estimated receipt from a customer in that period & we have liabilities to pay.

-- In such cases, it has various options such as taking cash credit facility from the bank, getting a term loan approved or issuing equity shares, or introducing of capital.
+- In such cases, it has various options, such as taking a cash credit facility from the bank, getting a term loan approved, issuing equity shares, or introducing capital.

 A company has business production & sale of calculators.
-It has asked the finance department to make a reasonable estimate of cash flows in the next six months.
+It has asked the finance department to estimate cash flows in the next six months reasonably.
 Following is the cash flow plan prepared by the finance department of the organization: